dklimpel/synapse_archive/docs/metrics-howto.md

     There are two methods of enabling the metrics endpoint in Synapse.

-    The first serves the metrics as a part of the usual web server and can be enabled by adding the \"metrics\" resource to the existing listener as such:
+    The first serves the metrics as a part of the usual web server and can be enabled by adding the `metrics` resource to the existing listener as such as in this example:

     ```yaml
+    listeners:
+      - port: 8008
+        tls: false
+        type: http
+        x_forwarded: true
+        bind_addresses: ['::1', '127.0.0.1']

         resources:
-        - names:
+          - names: [client, federation, metrics]
-          - client
-          - metrics
+            compress: false
     ```

     This provides a simple way of adding metrics to your Synapse